 In other words, planting a new growth forest in your backyard will create an essential habitat for certain birds and other wildlife.
 Not only will this contribute to the world’s biodiversity, but you’ll be able to enjoy seeing more birds and other animals thriving in your new forest landscape.

-If you were wondering how to make your backyard look more like a forest, we hope this article has shown that you can actually turn your backyard into a forest!
+If you were wondering how to grow a forest in your backyard, we hope this article has shown that you can actually turn your backyard into a forest!
 This involves creating an ecologically sustainable habitat that will be able to support biodiverse species of plants, trees, fungi, insects, and wildlife.

 Today, about 31 percent of the world still includes forest.
 Isn’t it amazing to think that with patience and effort, you could add to the earth’s percentage of forests and enjoy proximity to a forest habitat by creating one right in your own backyard?